benjifs/benji/src/content/articles/slack-team-notifications.md

 Instructions to download xbar and the plugin can all be found in the [GitHub repo](https://github.com/benjifs/bitbar-slack-team-notifications).

-I've built other small xbar plugins but those have really just been for internal use to dead with some annoying things I find about the macOS menu bar.
+I've built other small xbar plugins but those have really just been for internal use to deal with some annoying things I find about the macOS menu bar.
 It's pretty fun and fairly easy to write something for xbar so its worth taking a look if you have a need for it.

 ## Links